Apple Cinnamon Sourdough Granola

 Once the granola has cooled completely, you can break it up into pieces and then transfer it to a sealed jar or container.
 It stays fresh and crisp for about two weeks on the counter at room temperature.
 A glass jar works well because it keeps moisture out and looks nice sitting in the kitchen.

 If you live somewhere humid like I do, make sure to keep it sealed tightly.
-For my bakery, I also add 1-2 of these little silica packets to help absorb the moisture and keep it crispy.
+For my bakery, I also add 1-2 of these little food grade silica packets to help absorb the moisture and keep it crispy.

 For longer storage, you can freeze it.
 Granola holds up surprisingly well in the freezer and only needs a few minutes at room temperature to thaw.
 This lets you make a double batch and save half for later without losing the crunch or flavor.